en_USEnglish

 What is OpenStack?

-OpenStack is a cloud computing platform which enables the creation and management of private and public clouds.
-It provides a set of software tools for building and managing cloud infrastructure, and offers various services such as compute, network, storage and authentication.
-OpenStack is known for its modular architecture, enabling users to customize and adapt their cloud environments to their needs.
+OpenStack is a cloud computing platform OpenStack is an open-source platform that enables the creation and management of private and public clouds.
+It provides a set of software tools for building and managing cloud infrastructure and offers various services such as computing, networking, storage, and authentication.
+OpenStack is known for its modular architecture, allowing users to customize and adapt their cloud environments to their needs.
 It is widely adopted by organizations seeking flexibility and control over their cloud infrastructure.

 What is Kubernetes?